axone-protocol/docs/docs/whitepaper/roles.md

 ## Consumers

 Consumers are users who will sign the transactions and pay the network in order to process workflows.
-They spend $KNOW to retribute pay for transaction fees, and eventually data providers, service providers, curator fees and data space taxes if applicable.
+They spend $KNOW to pay transaction fees, and possibly data providers, service providers, curator fees and data space taxes if applicable.

 Consumers can be: